-Teachers selected to participate as Summer Scholars will receive a $1,200 stipend at the end of the workshop session.
-Stipends are intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.
+Teachers selected to participate as Summer Scholars will receive a $1,300 stipend at the end of the workshop session.

+Participants will be eligible for a stipend of $1,300.
 Stipends are taxable.

-Participants will be eligible for a stipend of $1200.
-Stipends are intended to assist with travel expenses to and from project location, lodging, books, and ordinary living expenses.

 Principles of Civility for NEH Seminars, Institutes, and Workshops

 The Endowment’s Seminars, Institutes, and Workshops are intended to extend and deepen knowledge and understanding of the humanities by focusing on significant topics, texts, and issues; contribute to the intellectual vitality and professional development of participants; and foster a community of inquiry that provides models of excellence in scholarship and teaching.